A Guide to Mastering Animation Production Planning

 November 23, 2024

-Creating an animation production plan is crucial to the success of every filmmaking project, as it outlines critical elements such as delivery dates, formats, schedules, quotas, budgets, crew plans, and contingency strategies.
 Careful planning ensures your creative vision is brought to life while meeting deadlines, managing resources effectively, and foreseeing the unforeseen challenges that are part and parcel of the filmmaking process.
 Doing all of this while maintaining high production quality, and of course, staying within budget.
-Good planning begins with your list of assumptions.
-This list is specific towards animation but there are lessons here that you can stretch to filmmaking in general.
+On the same subject; this blog is all about the role of the Project Manager in Production and Team Managment for Animation films.

 These concepts I first came across in Producing Animation by Catherine Winder and Zahra Dowlatabadi, a must read that is an invaluable resource for anyone looking to work in the production side of animation.

-List of Assumptions for Your Animated Film’s Production Plan
+List of Assumptions for your Production Plan

 A list of assumptions is a detailed map or checklist that will keep your project on track before it has even begun, and ensures every aspect aligns with its creative, technical, and financial goals.
 Below is a checklist of the most critical assumptions to consider: